 On June 23, 2021, the U.S. Supreme Court issued its decision in Mahanoy Area School District v.
 B.L.
 The Court held that a cheerleader’s off-campus Snapchat rant about her cheerleading team and the school did not warrant school discipline because there was not a substantial disruption in the school environment.

-In the case, a Pennsylvania high school student tried out for cheerleading as a sophomore and made the junior varsity team, while an incoming freshman made the varsity team.
-Following tryouts, the student aired her frustration by posting two photographs of herself and a friend on Snapchat with their middle fingers raised and used a caption containing explicit and inappropriate language towards the school.
+In this case, a Pennsylvania high school student tried out for cheerleading as a sophomore and made the junior varsity team, while an incoming freshman made the varsity team.
+Following tryouts, the student aired her frustration by posting two photographs of herself and a friend on Snapchat with their middle fingers raised and a profanity-laced caption about the school and the results of the cheerleading tryouts.
 The student’s Snapchat story posts were visible to approximately 250 Snapchat friends, many of whom were students at her school and some of whom were cheerleaders.
-Eventually, news of the student’s posts made its way to the cheerleading coaches, who removed the student from the cheerleading team for violating team and school rules.
+Eventually, news of the student’s posts made its way to the cheerleading coaches, who suspended the student from the cheerleading team for the duration of her sophomore year for violating team and school rules.